-- The State Legislature should consider pursuing legislation to: - Direct the CPUC to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and California Health and Human Services (CHHS) programs. - Direct the CPUC to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform1 doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.
+- The LIOB recommends the State Legislature pursue legislation to: - Direct the CPUC and the California Office of Systems Integration (OSI) to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and California Health and Human Services programs. - Direct the CPUC and the California Franchise Tax Board to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for ESA, CARE, FERA, Lifeline, and any other CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.

-Program Evaluation and Oversight
+Program Evaluation and Monitoring